dusty-nv/jetson-inference/README.md

 ## Goals
 The aim of this project is to create a network trained on images that come from military applications such at Air / Sea / Land.
 Updating the network to work with this updated network for demonstration and as an example to a defence audiance.

+Please be patient whilst we build our DIGITS server to retrain the network and watch this space.